nexmo-community/puckcall/README.md

 Calling with RasPi, Puck.JS and Nexmo Websockets

-This project demonstrates how to initiate an outbound call via Nexmo triggered from a puck.js button, the call will then be connected to the machine that is running the code via a websocket for a 2 way audio call, this could be used for example as a fall alarm, a one button dial into a conferance call in a meeting room or as a kiosk within a public environment.
+This project demonstrates how to initiate an outbound call via Nexmo triggered from a url, the call will then be connected to the machine that is running the code via a websocket for a 2 way audio call.

-The code runs on either a Raspberry Pi 3 with an attached USB speaker and Mic or on a Macbook with BLE,
+The code runs on either a Raspberry Pi 3 with an attached USB speaker and Mic or on a Macbook,
 Note: I have had varible results using the Pi Zero W, I think it struggles to be stable.